BhavyaJohar/Nasdaq/README.md

 - Volume

 ## Feature Engineering
-### To improve the model's performance, I engineer several new features:
+### To improve the model's performance, I engineered several new features:

 - Technical indicators such as MACD, RSI, Bollinger Bands, Stochastic Oscillator, ATR, and EMA.
 - Lag features for Close and Volume to provide historical context.